Reading Time: 5 minutes

 • Learn how to use my RP-21 Training System here.

 Dips and Chins 1 set to failure on each movement.
 Then rest 2 minutes between movements.

 Workout B: RP-21 Press and Pull

 • For the push-up pyramid, start with 1 rep and add 1 rep each set until you reach 10 reps.

 Push-Ups 100 Reps

-Use the top 3 exercises for chest and utilize these workouts for 3 training cycles, (3 weeks on and a 1-week deload) and you will witness the big-time changes in your upper body.
-You will wear tank tops this summer with confidence.
+Use the top 3 exercises for building a bigger chest while utilizing these workouts for 3 training cycles.
+(3 weeks on and a 1-week deload = one cycle)

 I’ll holla at you next time,

 DID YOU LIKE THIS POST?

 Join our mailing list and be first to get the latest news.